 Simple stretching exercises help keep your neck flexible and reduce stiffness.
-Over-the-counter pain relievers such as acetaminophen (Tylenol) or nonsteroidal anti-inflammatory medications -- NSAIDs -- such as ibuprofen (Motrin, Advil) can help with the pain, but read the labels carefully and check with your doctor before using them regularly.
+Over-the-counter pain relievers such as acetaminophen or nonsteroidal anti-inflammatory medications -- NSAIDs -- such as ibuprofen can help with the pain, but read the labels carefully and check with your doctor before using them regularly.

 What Are the Signs I Need to See a Doctor for Cervical Disc Disease Pain?

-See your doctor if your neck pain is intense or persists for more than a couple of weeks.
-However, if your pain gets worse or you have numbness or weakness radiating into your shoulders, arm, or hand, see your doctor immediately.
+See your doctor if neck pain is intense or persists for more than a couple of weeks.
+However, if the pain gets worse or you have numbness or weakness radiating into your shoulders, arm, or hand, see a doctor immediately.
 The doctor will take a complete medical history to find out how long you've had the pain and what activities intensify or relieve the pain.
-You may need diagnostic tests such as X-ray, magnetic resonance imaging (MRI), and computed tomography (CT scan) to determine whether you have cervical disc disease, and if so, where exactly the problem is located.
+You may need diagnostic tests such as X-ray, magnetic resonance imaging (MRI), and computed tomography (CT scan) to determine whether you have cervical disc disease and, if so, where exactly the problem is located.

-Should I See a Physical Therapist for my Pain?
+Should I See a Physical Therapist for Pain?